 The DS Section is included in the Last Month of Life Interview, but with time frame between the last interview month and year and the month and year of death.
-It is not administered if the person was not alert (based PD6) in the last month of life.
+In Rounds 2 and 3, it is not administered if the person was not alert (based PD6) in the last month of life.